 “For now.
 Only for now.
-After we get underway, we will tell him.
+Once we are underway, we will tell him.
 He must know everything.”

-They had been standing off to one side.
-The others had walked past them, through the entryway and down a short corridor to a large docking transit platform that could handle transport for several people and their goods all at once.
+The others had walked past them to a short corridor in front of a large docking transit platform that could handle transport for several people and their goods all at once.

 “Of course. ” the Ambassador said.
-“Thank you Maja.” she whispered.
+“Thank you Maja.” she whispered, taking Maja’s arm.

 “Guest Quarters, Section 3, Deck 8, Please Maja.” the Captain said.

 Maja smiled at his effort to be polite but she was a bit miffed.
 “Does he really think I don’t know where the guest quarters are?” she thought.

 “Yes, Captain.” she replied.